Collaborative Semantic Alignment in Recommendation Systems: appendix

 \subsection{Limitation and Future Works}

-This study is merely a preliminary exploration of collaborative contextualization and carries several limitations.
-Firstly, we focused on recommendation scenarios involving only contextual item information, leaving room for future research to consider other context sources such as images and videos.
-Secondly, we have yet to fully explore scenarios involving user contextual information paired with item IDs, as well as those involving user contextual information matched with item contextual information, as each of these situations may entail distinct user and item roles.
-Lastly, the applicability of PLM-generated contextual embeddings remains an open question, especially when applied to different types of products such as books, music, movies, or restaurants.
+This study is merely a preliminary exploration of collaborative alignment and carries several limitations.
+Firstly, we focused on recommendation scenarios involving only semantic item information, leaving room for future research to consider other context sources such as images and videos.
+Secondly, we have yet to fully explore scenarios involving user semantic information paired with item IDs, as well as those involving user semantic information matched with item semantic information, as each of these situations may entail distinct user and item roles.
+Lastly, the applicability of PLM-generated semantic embeddings remains an open question, especially when applied to different types of products such as books, music, movies, or restaurants.
 Further research is needed to uncover the utility of PLMs in these domains.

-In our future work, one intriguing avenue of research revolves around preserving the contextual representations of multiple domains while effectively integrating collaborative filtering signals.
-To elaborate, different domains possess distinct contextual features, and pre-trained language models (PLMs) may encode these features into separate representation spaces.
+In our future work, one intriguing avenue of research revolves around preserving the semantic representations of multiple domains while effectively integrating collaborative filtering signals.
+To elaborate, different domains possess distinct semantic features, and pre-trained language models (PLMs) may encode these features into separate representation spaces.
 This diversity can pose challenges when attempting to incorporate them into a unified model.
 For instance, consider the domains of electronics and fashion.
-PLMs may encode the contextual features of electronic products differently from those of fashion items.
+PLMs may encode the semantic features of electronic products differently from those of fashion items.
 Integrating recommendations across these domains necessitates bridging these distinct representation spaces, which presents a complex and interesting challenge.

 Another compelling direction for future research centers on determining when a user, in their role as a learner, has acquired sufficient knowledge to transition to the role of tutor and vice versa for items.
 Currently, we rely on a straightforward validity score as an indicator, which may lead to premature or overly conservative transitions.
 Developing a novel indicator that more accurately gauges the readiness for role-switching could lead to substantial improvements in the model's performance.
 This indicator should strike a balance between stability and adaptability to optimize the learning process.